-• The Compensation Committee then evaluated each executive officer's performance against other strategic performance objectives and arrived at a Percentage of Achievement for these other performance objectives.
-These Strategic Goal Percentage Achievement determinations were based on the committee's concurrence with Mr. Conver's assessment of the contribution of each executive officer to the overall success of the Company over the past year and positioning the Company for long-term success.
-The overall resulting bonuses were commensurate with the success of the Company and each executive officer's contribution to it.
-With respect to performance by each executive officer, the committee determined (in the case of Mr. Conver) and concurred with Mr. Conver's conclusions (with respect to the other executive officers) that the noted achievements supported the determination for each executive officer.
+• The Compensation Committee then evaluated each officer's performance against other strategic performance objectives and arrived at a Percentage of Achievement for these other performance objectives.
+These Strategic Goal Percentage Achievement determinations were based on the Compensation Committee's concurrence with Mr. Conver's assessment of the contribution of each officer to the overall success of the company over the past year and positioning the company for long-term success.
+The overall resulting bonuses were commensurate with the success of the company and each officer's contribution to it.
+With respect to performance by each executive officer, the Compensation Committee determined (in the case of Mr. Conver) and concurred in Mr. Conver's conclusions (with respect to the other executive officers) that the noted achievements supported the determination for each executive officer: